-Independence is dependent on the equity markets as its principal source of operating working capital and the Company's ability to attract investment is largely determined by the strength of the junior resource markets and by the status of the Company's projects in relation to these markets and its ability to compete for the investor support of its projects.
-The unsustainably large deficits being incurred by governments in western economies to finance stimulus programs have heightened the risk of sovereign credit defaults, the bail-outs of Greece notwithstanding.
+Independence is dependent on the equity markets as its principal source of operating working capital and the Company's ability to attract investment is largely determined by the strength of the junior resource markets and by the status of the Company's projects in relation to these markets and its ability to compete for investor support of its projects.
+The unsustainably large deficits being incurred by governments in western economies to finance stimulus programs have heightened the risk of sovereign credit defaults, the bail-outs of several European nations notwithstanding.
 In addition, the "beggar thy neighbour" policies that have been adopted by several countries to manipulate their currency exchange rates for competitive advantage in export markets are exacerbating trade tensions.
-If these issues adversely affect investors' risk tolerance, it could sharply curtail the opportunities for companies in the junior exploration sector to complete financings on reasonable terms.
+These issues have adversely affected investors' risk tolerance, making it increasingly difficult for companies in the junior exploration sector to complete financings on reasonable terms.